nateynateynate/project-website/_posts/2023-05-08-demystifying-anomaly-detection-in-opensearch.md

 ### Ingestion and Verification

 I'll be using Calyptia's [fluentbit ](https://fluentbit.io/)for ingesting data from [systemd](https://systemd.io) and putting it into an OpenSearch index.
-Here's the minimum configuration needed to make that happen.
+Here's the minimum configuration needed to make that happen inside of `/etc/fluent-bit/fluent-bit.conf`

 ```
 [INPUT]